 The first workshop of the First Waves project exploring the Race Relations Acts takes place in Glasgow

 May Artwork of the Month: John Wilkes MP by Robert Edge Pine

 Former Commons Speaker Michael Martin has died aged 72

 Specialist conservators have begun work on two large wall paintings in the Royal Gallery, House of Lords

 April's artwork is a Distinguished Flying Cross, marking 100 years since the founding of the RAF,

 Discover Winston Churchill's lifelong relationship with Parliament through works in the Parliamentary Art Collection

 The Speaker’s Advisory Committee on Works of Art is a cross-party group of MPs appointed by the Speaker to advise on the management of the House of Commons Art Collection.

 Explore images of the Rt Hon Michael Foot (1913-2010) from the Parliamentary Art Collection.

-The Committee administers the House of Lords Works of Art Collection Fund and considers matters relating to works of art and artistic heritage in the House of Lords.
+The Panel advises the Lord Speaker on matters relating to works of art in the House of Lords.